Is Alcohol a Stimulant or a Depressant?

 • Increased mental health diagnoses, depression, and anxiety

-• Social problems including loss of work and family
+• Social problems including loss of work, relationships, and family

-In addition to the health risks noted, scientific researchers are also exploring the link of consuming alcohol to cancer, as it is considered a carcinogen.
+In addition to the health risks noted, scientific researchers are also exploring the link between consuming alcohol and cancer, as it is considered a carcinogen.
 Studies indicate that increased consumption of alcohol puts people at greater risk of certain types of cancer, including colon, liver, mouth, breast, and throat.

 Excessive intake of alcohol can also lead to death from overdose.
 Drinking alcohol is particularly dangerous when combined with other drugs, especially sedatives and painkillers.
 The interaction of substances is dangerous and everybody experiences this differently.